Hair loss is usually temporary. What to expect will depend on the treatment you have had.

 After chemotherapy, your hair will grow back.
 Often the first soft hairs reappear within a month or six weeks of treatment ending, and you can expect to have a reasonable head of hair three to six months later.

-When radiotherapy finishes
+When radiation therapy finishes

 When your hair grows back